-Objectives Projected Start and End Dates Title IIIB Funded PD or C Update Status 2b.
+Objectives Projected Start and End Dates Title IIIB Funded PD or C Update Status 2a.
+AAS, CoA, and NBC will promote and advocate for existing as well as new and innovative affordable transportation options in SMC.
+July 1, 2020- June 30, 2021 New 2b.
 AAS, through the Commission and Provider Services Unit staff, will support the Commission on Aging and Commission on Disabilities Transportation Committees' efforts to review transportation options and related preparedness during emergencies.
-July 1, 2021- June 30, 2022 Continuing
+July 1, 2020- June 30, 2021 New